The final Smash Bros Ultimate DLC character is a fitting, if uninspired end

 But we also got an insight into Sora's moveset, with Sakurai stating that "Sora's controls are relatively straightforward," and that he "excels at airborne fighting" while having a large jump and recovery distance.
 "He's quite floaty," Sakurai adds, making him easy to push around the stage as a player – and as an enemy, with Sora prone to being knocked away.

-We also got a look at new Mii Fighter custumes, including an 'Octoling' wig and 'Judd' hat inpired by Splatoon, and a DoomGuy Gunner outfit, all coming October 18 – even if some fans may be upset not to see DoomGuy taking center stage for the final Smash Bros DLC slot.
+We also got a look at new Mii Fighter costumes, including an 'Octoling' wig and 'Judd' hat inspired by Splatoon, and a DoomGuy Gunner outfit, all coming October 18 – even if some fans may be upset not to see DoomGuy taking center stage for the final Smash Bros DLC slot.

 Sora is possibly the smartest way to end on Smash Bros DLC – simply because the choice isn't overly divisive.
 As much as some of us would have loved Master Chief, or a host of other appointments, it likely would have been a disappointment to many others at the same time.